Skip Navigation Links Home International StudentsArriving Soon

 Transport

-UCOL Te Pūkenga offers a free airport pickup service from Palmerston North and Whanganui Airports.
+UCOL offers a free airport pickup service from Palmerston North and Whanganui Airports.

-New Zealand's national public transport system includes buses, ferries and trains.
+New Zealand’s national public transport system includes buses, ferries and trains.
 Students planning a tour throughout New Zealand can obtain special student travel passes.
 Discount fares are also available for plane travel if booked early.
-Read more on Immigration New Zealand's or New Zealand Tourism's website.
+Read more on New Zealand Tourism’s website.

 Students at UCOL in Palmerston North